 Unfortunately, you can be assured that there will be a larger problem taking shape behind the scenes, as the remaining scattered bed bugs will continue to mate, lay eggs, and prepare to invade your bed again.

-Ultimately, nothing can replace the effectiveness and assurance of a professional bed bug exterminator.
+Ultimately, nothing can replace the effectiveness and assurance of a professional bed bug treatment expert.
 The high quality applications will take care of both killing all eggs and bed bugs on the spot, while laying down a residual bed bug treatment that will kill any ‘wanderers’ longer term, which try to come back to the target area.
-Once you book an appointment with a bed bug expert, be sure to check our our list of treatment preparation steps so you can ensure it will have a 100% success rate.
+Once you book an appointment with a bed bugs specialist in your area, be sure to check our our list of treatment preparation steps so you can ensure it will have a 100% success rate.